digitalnsw/endoflife/first-steps/index.md

 * Transport of the body to a funeral home or house
 * Storing the body before the funeral
 * Preparing the body for cremation or burial

-If you did not

 <!-- If you don't have a funeral director...
 I am uncertain that this is necessary in this content.
 Obviously there is some necessity to do this in the long term, but as such a small segment I don't think it's high-value -->